JesseRGit/albumslist-react-native-project/README.md

 # albumslist-react-native-project
 AlbumsList React native program for Android or IOS.
 Meaning of this project is just to make use of Axios.
-Shows some albums from artist (Taylor Swift at the moment) and lets you access the albums amazon page.
+Shows some albums from artist (Taylor Swift at the moment) and lets you access the albums amazon pages.
 Made following Udemy's The Complete React Native and Redux Course.

 ## Setup
     #Install dependencies